Kakadu & East Alligator River, 2 Days

 Day 1 Darwin to Kakadu National Park.
-Depart Darwin and travel through pristine wetlands to sprawling Kakadu National Park, with its suite of landscapes varying from red-hued escarpments to floodplains teeming with wildlife.
-Visit Warradjan Cultural Centre, then join your local guide on an award...
+Depart Darwin and travel through pristine wetland regions to Kakadu National Park, a 20,000 square kilometre suite of landscapes varying from red-hued escarpments that shelter historic Aboriginal rock art dating back thousands of years to floodplains teeming ...

 The Northern Territory has never been easier to explore thanks to an abundance of thrilling tours.
 Given its vast landscape, one of the best ways to visit the Australian Outback is on a tour guided with passionate, experienced operators who know Australia’s famous Red Centre better than anyone else.
 From fishing charters, river cruises in the East Alligator River in Arnhem Land, or 15-day outback adventures, there’s an array of tours available with varying itineraries.

 - Swimming at Litchfield National Park

 - Croc jumping cruises

 - Mindil Beach sunset markets